theochem/fanpy/docs/overview.rst

     * The solver is an algorithm that will optimize the objective.

-Each component is independent of the others, except through the modules in :mod:`tools <fanpy.backend>`.
+Each component is independent of the others, except through the modules in :mod:`tools <fanpy.tools>`.
 Almost all combinations of the components are possible, though special care needs to be taken to ensure that the the given combination is meaningful.
 Please see their respective sections for more details.